How to protect your privacy on dating apps

 Online dating is a privacy nightmare because it’s a Catch-22.
 You are obviously looking to entice someone and therefore want to create a level of intimacy, but you are speaking with someone you have never met.
 It requires a delicate dance of revealing enough information about yourself to beguile without sharing too much.
 And you need to accept information from people on the other end of your conversation, hoping they are acting in good faith.

 Scammers know this.
 They have begun hacking these apps or using social engineering to access people’s most sensitive photos or to trick people into sending payments.
-According to the US Federal Trade Commission, romance scams have been increasing steadily, and over $547 million was lost to these scams in 2021.
+According to the US Federal Trade Commission, romance scams have been increasing steadily(new window), and over $547 million was lost to these scams in 2021.

 Beyond scammers, many of these dating apps use the data you give them to target you with ads.
 When you consider that hundreds of millions of people use dating apps around the world to meet new people, there is a lot of data to be mined.
 Furthermore, many dating apps have been less-than-responsible stewards of the data entrusted to them.